 - Extensive practical experience from across our business partner network, with Prospects Group being ideally placed as an experienced business partner in this field. - 2.
 Doncaster Council's skills and employment commission, with a clear focus across the experience of both the skills and employment systems and a strong "all ages" approach. - 3.
-Sheffield City Region's approach to skills devolution and practical experience of redesign and systems reform across skills and employment programmes. - 4.
+Essex County Council's establishment of an employer-led Employment and Skills Board, which develops strategies for engaging with and convening local skills and employment systems. - 4.
+Sheffield City Region's approach to skills devolution and practical experience of redesign and systems reform across skills and employment programmes. - 5.
 Oldham Council's Career Advancement Service a new employment support pilot focussing on skills acquisition needs and labour market progression for working age adults trapped in low pay/low skill employment.

-- 5. Greater Manchester's Skills Devolution programme and Ageing Hub, the work and skills strand of which focusses strongly on re-conceptualising ageing as an economic opportunity as opposed to simply a pressure on statutory services, with the attendant reform question of reshaping the skills and employment systems to a whole life-cycle/all ages approach assisting the financial challenge faced by statutory services. - 6.
+- 6. Greater Manchester's Skills Devolution programme and Ageing Hub, the work and skills strand of which focusses strongly on reconceptualising ageing as an economic opportunity as opposed to simply a pressure on statutory services, with the attendant reform question of reshaping the skills and employment systems to a whole life-cycle/all ages approach assisting the financial challenge faced by statutory services. - 7.
 South Tyneside Council's partnership between business, schools and the Council The Exchange is a comprehensive programme to improve students' awareness of career opportunities open to them, including impartial information, advice and guidance, contact with potential employers and a focus on STEM.

 The latter of these examples in particular points to a new agenda on which Solace might aim to provide substantial capacity, thought leadership and national challenge - i.e. bringing a new and closer debate between the skills/growth and employment agendas and the health and well-being agendas.

 Increasing recognition of longer working lives as a local economic opportunity is shaping this conversation and would be territory on which Solace could add strong value.